Teaching Pretrained Models with Commonsense Reasoning: A Preliminary KB-Based Approach: Experimental Details

 \subsection{Description of the downstream tasks}

-\textbf{CommonsenseQA} dataset consists of 12,247 questions with one correct answer and four wrong answers.
-This dataset has two kinds of splits, namely token split and random split.
-Our experiments are conducted on the official random split.
-For few-shot learning experiments, we allow our models to train more epochs to make sure that they converge.
-Specifically, for $\textit{shot} \in \{100, 200, 400, 800, 1600, 3200\}$ , we train our models with $\textit{epoch} \in \{100, 50, 25, 12, 8, 8\}$, respectively and keep other settings fixed.
-For training on the whole dataset, we follow similar settings of officially released code.\footnote{\url{https://github.com/jonathanherzig/commonsenseqa/tree/master/bert}.} For a fair comparison between baselines and our refining methods, we keep their epochs, batch sizes, and other settings the same.
+\textbf{CommonsenseQA} dataset consists of 12,247 multi-choice question answer pairs with one correct answer and four incorrect answers requiring commonsense reasoning capability \cite{talmor2018commonsenseqa}.
+This dataset has two kinds of splits, namely \textit{question concept split} and \textit{random split} \cite{talmor2018commonsenseqa}, and our experiments are conducted on the official random split.
+For few-shot learning experiments, we allow models to train more epochs to make sure that they converge.
+Specifically, for training data size in $\{100, 200, 400, 800, 1600, 3200\}$ , we train models with $\textit{epoch} \in \{100, 50, 25, 12, 8, 8\}$, respectively and keep other settings fixed.
+For training on the whole dataset, we follow similar settings of officially released code \footnote{\url{https://github.com/jonathanherzig/commonsenseqa/tree/master/bert}.}.
+For a fair comparison between baselines and our refining methods, we keep their epochs, batch sizes, and other settings the same.
 The only differences are parameters where baselines utilize officially pretrained models, and ours use checkpoints during the proposed refining processes.

-\textbf{Cosmos QA} is a large-scale dataset of $35.6$K problems that require commonsense-based reading comprehension, formulated as multiple-choice questions.
-It focuses on reading between the lines over a diverse collection of people's everyday narratives, asking questions concerning on the likely causes or effects of events that require reasoning beyond the exact text spans in the context.\footnote{\url{https://leaderboard.allenai.org/cosmosqa/submissions/public}.} Therefore, it is an appropriate dataset for testing commonsense reasoning of models.
+\textbf{CosmosQA} dataset consists of $35.6$K multiple-choice reading comprehension problems requiring commonsense reasoning capability from given contexts \cite{huang2019cosmos}.
+Therefore, it is an appropriate dataset for testing commonsense reasoning of models.
 We finetune baselines and our proposed methods for four epochs with learning rate 2e-5 and batch size of $36$.
 We evaluate models on the development set in every epoch and report the best performance for each experiment.

-\textbf{DREAM} is a multiple-choice dialogue-based machine reading comprehension examination dataset.
-It focuses on in-depth multi-turn multi-party dialogue understanding.
-Answering $34\%$ of these questions needs commonsense reasoning.
+\textbf{DREAM} dataset consists of 10,197 multiple-choice dialogue-based machine reading comprehension problems and answering $34\%$ of them needs commonsense reasoning knowledge \cite{sundream2018}.
 We adapt the officially released BERT-based source code on DREAM and choose the same setting as the repository.\footnote{\url{https://github.com/nlpdata/mrc_bert_baseline}.} Similar to \textit{CosmosQA}, we evaluate development set in every epoch and report the best performance and its corresponding test set accuracy for each experiment.